moby/moby/docs/man/docker-login.1.md

 [SERVER]

 # DESCRIPTION
-Register or log in to a Docker Registry Service located on the specified `SERVER`.
+Register or log in to a Docker Registry located on the specified `SERVER`.
 You can specify a URL or a `hostname` for the `SERVER` value.
 If you do not specify a `SERVER`, the command uses Docker's public registry located at `https://registry-1.docker.io/` by default.
 To get a username/password for Docker's public registry, create an account on Docker Hub.